Fungal Toe Nails – A Safe Cure

 How to use it: Put one tablespoon of copper sulfate in a bucket with enough water to cover your toes.
 Soak them for 10 minutes every day for about 7 days.
 Your feet will turn blue, and your nails will turn a dark brown/black.
 This is when you can stop the soaking.
 Once the nail is dead it will grow back clean.
 It takes several months to regrow your nail.

 Copper Sulfate can be found at the pharmacy or the animal stock feed store (and is a lot cheaper at the feed store).
-It works by killing the fungus - if you have fish, you already know this, as it is often used to kill off the fungus in the bowel.
+It works by killing the fungus - if you have fish, you already know this, as it is often used to kill off the fungus in the bowl.

 How do fungal toe nails look?